 What happens after I submit my complete tax packet?

-Prior to completing your return, ABDC will contact you and complete an intake interview.
+ABDC will contact you to complete an intake interview.

 After the return is complete, ABDC will contact you to review the return with you, send you a copy and collect signatures to authorize e-filing.